wfaultms/cintel-04-reactive/README.md

 1. Open VS Code and from the menu, select **View** / **Command Palette**.
 1. Type "Git: Clone" in the command palette and select it.
-1. Enter the URL (web address) of your forked GitHub repository (make sure it contains your GitHub username - not denisecase).
+1. Enter the URL (web address) of your forked GitHub repository (make sure it contains your GitHub username - not wfaultms).
 1. Choose a directory on your local machine (e.g., Documents folder) to store the project.
 1. If prompted, sign in to GitHub from VS Code.